St. Vigor's

 The PCC of St. Vigor’s met formally for the last time on Tuesday 7th March 2023.
 In recognition of the faith and commitment shown by the worshipping community, past and present, there was a final service of worship on Sunday 16th April 2023 to celebrate some 800 years of such services at St. Vigor’s.

-Should this second part of the process be required, it can be expected to take a considerable time, measured in a few years possibly.
-During all this time, the PCC will continue to be responsible for the upkeep of the churchyard, and we are most grateful to The Parish Council and parishioners for continuing to support us by facilitating the mowing of the grass.
+Until then, the PCC will continue to be responsible for the upkeep of the churchyard, and we are most grateful to The Parish Council and parishioners for continuing to support us by facilitating the mowing of the grass.

-For a number of years, the PCC of St. Vigor’s has been finding it difficult to run the church on a day-to-day basis and keep on top of the fabric.
+For a number of years, the PCC of St. Vigor’s had been finding it difficult to run the church on a day-to-day basis and keep on top of the fabric.
 Sadly, and after much deliberation and consultation with the village, together with our numbers having declined to just a few, the PCC, with great reluctance and sadness, resolved to close the church as a worshipping community.

 Therefore, after careful consideration of the impact on the village and the building itself, at our APCM in April 2022, the PCC decided to approach The Archdeacon about closing St. Vigor’s as a worshipping community.
 Subsequently, there were a series of meetings with The Archdeacon and villagers, and you can follow the timeline and read the associated notes below.

-Updated 13/05/2024
+Updated 05/05/2025

 Planning to visit St. John’s Church, Chilcompton?
 Please note that the building will be closed to visitors on Thursday 2nd November to enable further work to the refurbishment of the chancel floor to be carried out safely.
 Thursday’s Holy Communion will be held the Church Hall.
 The church will be open again to visitors from Friday 3rd November.